 Welspun Delhi Meerut Expressway Private Limited, ('the Company') is domiciled and incorporated in India and is a wholly owned subsidiary company of Welspun Enterprises Limited.
-The Company is engaged into infrastructure development on Hybrid Annuity model basis.
+The Company is engaged into infrastructure development of Delhi Meerut Expressways from Km 0.00 to Km 27.50 including 6/8 laning of NH-24 from Km 0.00 to Km 49.346 (Haspur by pass) in state of Delhi and Uttar Pradesh, Pakage - I from Km 0.00 to exising Km 8.36 in state of Delhi on Hybrid Annuity Model.

-The financial statements of the Company are prepared for the year ended 1 April 2019 to 31 March 2020 and authorised for issue by the Board of Directors at their meeting held on 27 May 2020.
+The financial statements of the Company are prepared for the year ended 1 April 2020 to 31 March 2021 and authorised for issue by the Board of Directors at their meeting held on 14 June 2021.